aliarbak/go-ethereum-aws-kms-wallet-provider/example/readme.md

 You can access the complete code in the `example/main.go` file.

-Please note that in order to execute the code, you need to load ETH/MATIC into the created wallets beforehand to cover gas and deposit fees.
+Please note that in order to execute the code, you need to fund ETH/MATIC into the created wallets beforehand to cover gas and deposit fees.